isaactallack/RL-xG-Predictor/README.md

 'create_frames.py' - merges and filters all replay statistic files creating 'combined_data.csv', 'filtered_data.csv', 'raw_train.csv' and 'train.csv'.
 Only 'train.csv' is of interest.
 This contains all feature points + the goals scored/conceded (for training/validation).

 '/xG_model/model.py' - this is the Tensorflow training model and create the model for predictions.
+The 'feature_importance.csv' shows the result of running Permutation Feature Importance on the model.

 The model architecture: